Raleigh–Durham International Airport: Hub years

 American Airlines (AA) built a terminal at RDU between 1985 and 1987 to house a new hub, and flew to 38 cities when the hub started in June 1987.
 The December 1987 timetable shows AA nonstops to 36 airports and American Eagle prop nonstops to 18 more.
 In 1988, the first international destination was Paris-Orly with AA.
 Caribbean destinations started in 1989, with routes to Bermuda, Cancún, St. Croix and St. Thomas.
 The RDU hub operated at a loss even during its heyday in the early 1990s, like the hub AA had at Nashville.
 AA's December 1992 timetable, around the time of the hub's peak, showed 211 daily departures to 64 destinations, almost all in the eastern United States (the westernmost destinations being AA's hubs at Dallas/Fort Worth and Chicago–O'Hare).
 The hub faced intense competition from Delta and Eastern in Atlanta, Northwest in Memphis, and from USAir in Charlotte, as well as the short-lived Continental hub in Greensboro that opened in 1993.
 AA began to consider closing the hub in late 1993.
 AA started serving London-Gatwick and discontinuing the Paris flight in 1994.
 The London route was originally launched based on a purchasing commitment from GlaxoSmithKline, which has major offices at both ends of the route; the route is no longer dependent on GSK for revenue.
 AA operations were reduced until June 1995 when they closed the hub.
+After the hub closure, the airport brought in four new airlines: Air South, Continental Airlines, ValuJet and Midway Airlines.
 In 1996, Air Canada became the airport's first international carrier with service to Toronto.
 Canadian Regional Airlines also started service to Toronto in 1997.
 Other brief international airports served via AA between late 1980s and mid 1990s include Grand Cayman, Nassau, and Saint Maarten.

 Midway Airlines replaced AA as the airport's hub carrier from 1995 until 2003.
 In 1995, Midway had flights to Boston, Hartford, Long Island, Newark, in the Northeast; and to Fort Lauderdale, Jacksonville, Orlando, Tampa and West Palm Beach in Florida.
 They also served Cancún.
 AA subleased its gates at RDU to Midway in order to repay $113 million in AA-guaranteed bonds that had been used to construct the hub facilities.
 Midway suspended service for some time after the September 11, 2001 attacks, and ceased operations in 2002, filing for bankruptcy in 2003.
+US Airways Club opened in 2001.
 The United Service Organizations opened a lounge in 2004.
+The airport was briefly considered for a FedEx hub in 2006 before eventually opening at Piedmont Triad International Airport in Greensboro, North Carolina.